Community ownership

 In March 2015, CCT secured grant funding totalling £22,000 from SSE’s Sustainable Development Fund and Perth & Kinross Council’s Community Environment Challenge Fund for Phase 1 of the footpath project.
 This enabled the first section of Lady Mary’s Walk (from Turretbank Road, alongside the Turret Burn) to be refurbished.
 The section of the path in the second meadow beyond where the former railway bridge crossed the Turret Burn was also moved onto higher ground to protect the path from future flooding from the river.
 This work was carried out in January and February 2016.

-Discussions with SEPA have indicated that it is unlikely that a licence would be granted to rebuild the very badly eroded path along the River Earn between its confluence of the Turret and the Sands.
-The existing path will continue to be available to fit walkers and will be accessible when the Earn is not in spate.
-However, to have an off road all abilities path from Taylor / Mungall Park alongside the Turret Burn linking through to the rest of Lady Mary’s Walk which is accessible to everyone, then an alternative route will need to be identified.
-Phase 2 so far has involved further investigation and consultation with the community to try to identify the best, most feasible ‘link route’ from the end of the newly refurbished path through Turretbank Wood to the main Lady Mary’s path.
-Solutions have been identified and further consultation and discussions with interested parties are planned to progress Phase 2.
+Discussions with SEPA indicated it was unlikely that a licence would be granted to rebuild the very badly eroded path along the River Earn between its confluence of the Turret and the Sands.
+The existing path would continue to be available to fit walkers and be accessible when the Earn is not in spate, however, to have an off road all abilities path from Taylor / Mungall Park alongside the Turret Burn linking through to the rest of Lady Mary’s Walk which is accessible to everyone, then an alternative route would need to be identified.

 - 2020